Joshua Suherman: Early life and career

 Born in Surabaya, Suherman is the oldest of three siblings.
 He has been an avid supporter of Liverpool since elementary school.
 Having loved to sing and been confident at performing in public since childhood, his parents agreed when a music producer wanted to make an album for their son.

 Suherman started his career as a child singer in 1996, releasing his first album Cit Cit Cuit with the same title track.
 His second album, Kapal Terbang, was released in 1997.
 His 1999 album Air – featuring Tukul Arwana – was released and became a viral sound in the Indonesian entertainment industry.

 In 2006, Suherman became member of Saqadaex with Geofanny Tambunan and Natasha Chairani, alongside Indonesian Idol finalist Teza Sumendra.
 In 2018, he formed a digital-based comedy group called Majelis Lucu Indonesia, joined by fellow comedians Fico Fachriza, Tretan Muslim, Indra Frimawan, Coki Pardede, Adriano Qalbi, and Dustin Tiffani.

 Personal life

 In January 2018, Suherman was reported to the police on suspicion of committing blasphemy related to comedy material he presented during a stage event.

-Suherman his partner, Clairine Clay, formed a duo group called Regunada.
+Suherman and his then-partner, Clairine Clay, formed a duo group called Regunada.
 On 31 January 2020, they released their first single, "Lagu Pertama".
 The couple got married on 22 December 2021 and welcomed a son on 22 July 2024.